Kayakbabe/Waitlist/README.md

 - Current Stock Column for Batchlist
 - Minor Validation

+- note: PROD page template item Attribute Machine must be assigned and also enabled (even if you are not using any product attributes in your store.

 ## UPDATING FROM 1.004 AND BELOW
 Please Change the following page codes:
 - `WatilistEmailTemplate` TO `WaitlistEmailTemplate`